Epicyclic gearing: Gear speed ratios of conventional epicyclic gearing

-$n = \tfrac{\, N_\text{s} \,}{ N_\text{p} } \;$ is the sun-to-planet gear ratio.
+$n = \tfrac{N_s} {N_p}$ is the sun-to-planet gear ratio.

 These relationships can be used to analyze any epicyclic system, including those, such as hybrid vehicle transmissions, where two of the components are used as inputs with the third providing output relative to the two inputs.

 In one arrangement, the planetary carrier (green in the diagram above) is held stationary, and the sun gear (yellow) is used as input.
 In that case, the planetary gears simply rotate about their own axes (i.e., spin) at a rate determined by the number of teeth in each gear.
-If the sun gear has $\, N_\text{s} \,$ teeth, and each planet gear has $\, N_\text{p} \,$ teeth, then the ratio is equal to $-\tfrac{\, N_\text{s} \,}{ N_\text{p} }\;.$ For instance, if the sun gear has 24 teeth, and each planet has 16 teeth, then the ratio is − 24/16, or − 3/2; this means that one clockwise turn of the sun gear produces 1.5 counterclockwise turns of each of the planet gear(s) about its axis.
+If the sun gear has $N_s$ teeth, and each planet gear has $N_p$ teeth, then the ratio is equal to $-\tfrac{N_s} {N_p}$.
+For instance, if the sun gear has 24 teeth, and each planet has 16 teeth, then the ratio is − 24/16, or − 3/2; this means that one clockwise turn of the sun gear produces 1.5 counterclockwise turns of each of the planet gear(s) about its axis.

-Rotation of the planet gears can in turn drive the ring gear (not depicted in diagram), at a speed corresponding to the gear ratios: If the ring gear has $\, N_\text{r} \,$ teeth, then the ring will rotate by $\, \tfrac{\, N_\text{p} \,}{N_\text{r} } \,$ turns for each turn of the planetary gears.
-For instance, if the ring gear has 64 teeth, and the planets 16 teeth, one clockwise turn of a planet gear results in 16/64, or 1/4 clockwise turns of the ring gear.
+Rotation of the planet gears can in turn drive the ring gear (not depicted in diagram), at a speed corresponding to the gear ratios: If the ring gear has $N_r$ teeth, then the ring will rotate by $\tfrac{N_p} {N_r}$ turns for each turn of the planetary gears.
+For instance, if the ring gear has 64 teeth, and the planets have 16 teeth, one clockwise turn of a planet gear results in 16/64, or 1/4 clockwise turns of the ring gear.
 Extending this case from the one above: